Gemmstone/PyNGtuber/README.md

 <div align="center"><video width="100%" height="auto" src="https://github.com/Gemmstone/PyNGtuber/assets/31828821/079787d9-89ff-4837-9928-531bbecd9d59" controls="controls"></video></div>

 ## features
--   Store multiple faces and models separatelly so you can make a new avatar and keep all your expressions
+-   Store multiple faces and models separately so you can make a new avatar and keep all your expressions
 -   Editor mode with lots of settings and highlighting
 -   Change settings in bulk
 -   3 Talking states (not talking, talking and screaming)